jablonskim/jupyweave/docs/source/usage.rst

 ~~~~~~~~~~~~~~~~~~

 Results are processed by Processors (written in Python) before pasting them into final document.
+Processors may also parse user defined settings from snippets.
 For more information, see :doc:`processors`.